66daysofdata/Resources/Data Analyst/README.md

  - Programming in Languages such as:
    - Python
    - R
- - Other tools:
+ - Other popular tools include:
     - Apache Spark
     - RapidMiner
     - KNIME
     - Qlik
     - Splunk
     - Looker
     - SAS (Heavily used in Health Care companies)
-  -

 Here below you will find some courses to get you started: